connelhooley/connelhooley.github.io/src/experiences/aviva-lead.md

 - C#
 technologies:
 - ASP.NET MVC
+- ASP.NET Web API
+- Docker
 ---

-In January 2022 I was promoted to Lead Developer at Aviva.
-This involved moving to a new team.
-During this role I mostly provide support to developers in the team by performing activities such as gatekeeping pull requests and providing technical advice.
+In 2022 I was formally promoted to Lead Developer at Aviva.
+I have been a lead in multiple teams during this role.
+I provide support to developers by performing activities such as gatekeeping pull requests and providing technical advice.
 I provide support to the business by performing activities such as high-level estimates, aiding backlog prioritisation and raising work-items.

-The team works on a large number of ASP.NET MVC applications.
-They target .NET Framework but there is a large migration project being undertaken to migrate them to .NET 6.
+I work with architects to ensure their designs get implemented correctly.
+I assist in improving agile practices in the team.
+For example, I re-introduced planning poker back into the team.
+I attend regular meetings where we monitor the results of ongoing pen testing.

+I have assisted with migrating code bases from .NET Framework to [.NET](https://dotnet.microsoft.com/en-us/).
+I have also assisted with containerising those applications with [Docker](https://www.docker.com/).
+The company changed the entire dev ops pipeline for our containerised applications and I presentation to multiple teams explaining the new approach.